 Growth Hacking: A method for creating growth where you continuously test, analyze, and improve.
-Nor are you afraid to try new approaches to improve and refine your work continually.
+Nor are you afraid to try new approaches to enhance and refine your work continually.

 Inbound Marketing: A method for attracting more customers through digital channels.
 Inbound marketing has the customer’s needs at the center, unlike outbound marketing, where companies express their message without considering whether the recipient is interested or not.

 Influencer Marketing: Marketing through individuals who have a high impact on their target group, which hopefully aligns with the client’s target group.
-Influencer marketing is used to increase the brand’s reach and increase consumer trust in the brand.
+You can use influencer marketing to increase the brand’s reach and increase consumer trust in the brand.